The Best SBA Lenders: Your Essential Guide

 Celtic Bank Corporation

-Celtic Bank is an entirely virtual bank, offering banking services only online.
-It consistently ranks in the top 10 most active SBA lenders, going back to 2013.
+Celtic Bank is an entirely online bank, offering banking services exclusively through its digital platform.
+It has consistently ranked in the top 10 most active SBA lenders since 2013.

 Like many lenders on this list, Celtic Bank offers 7(a) loans and 504 loans.
-Potential borrowers can complete the bank’s pre-eligibility application in a matter of minutes.
+Potential borrowers can complete the bank’s pre-eligibility application in just a few minutes.
 As an SBA-preferred lender, it can finalize and approve loans faster than other lenders.

 Byline Bank